hardinglmh/EITPCode/Artificial Intelligence (AI)/aws-lex/ex3/ex3-step5.md

 Your bot is now ready to use.
 You can test it by providing a flight number such as ABCDE that does not match the pattern specified by the regular expression.
 For more information please refer to the [Built-in Slot Types](https://docs.aws.amazon.com/lex/latest/dg/howitworks-builtins-slots.html).

 ## Import Bot
-We have prepared the scenario and model a bot uses the following conversation to :
+We have prepared another scenario and model a bot uses the following conversation to :
 ```
 User: I want to reschedule my flight.
 Agent: Sure.
 Can you provide the confirmation code?